processone/eimp/README.md

                    {error, Reason :: error_reason()}.
 ```
 The function converts incoming data `In` into format `Format`.
 Note that you don't
-have to pass the format of incoming data, becasue it will be detected automatically
+have to pass the format of incoming data, because it will be detected automatically
 using `get_type/1` function.
 In the case of an error you can use `Reason` to produce
 a human-readable diagnostic text using `format_error/1`.
 The function also accepts a proplist of `Options`.
 Currently available options are: